linuxthor/My-TTGO-Watch-Dev/README.md

 # Debugging

 To debug any issues with your application use the serial terminal.
-For example on Linux I connect to the watch with:
+For example on Linux I connect to the watch (attached to the computer via USB cable) with:

 ```
  minicom --device /dev/ttyUSB0